blueloveTH/pocketpy-docs/Syntax/goto.md

 label .exit
 ```

-## Goto is not very safe
+!!!
 If you goto an illegal address, you will get `UnexpectedError` if we detect an illegal divert.

-However, in other case, the behaviour is undefined.
+In other case, the behaviour is undefined.
+!!!